-Table 95: Risks and Miligation Measures Constraint/Risks Mitigation Availability of prescribed / selective pesticides, Making available selective bio-pesticides to farmers, as effective against pests but not against natural enemies per their requirements through linkage and collaboration. of pests.
-Determining the ETL for different crops taking Support participatory research programs with farmers and location specific characteristics, pest species and pest research organizations to work out ETL for various pests density. within different project districts Potential of bio-control agents to deal with different Use of only duly approved bio-control agents. insects / pests / diseases. , , , , Techniques of mass rearing of several bio-agents are Fostering collaboration / convergence with different still not well developed. institutions / universities for timely supply of bio-agents to farmers.
-Limited access to new technologies may result with Ensuring availability of technologies at village / farmer non-adoption of technology. end as per the demonstrations conducted in FFS or their exposure to such technologies.
-On field guidance and providing hand holding Project envisages to develop a cadre at the cluster level support to the farmers during different cropping who are trained in IPM for extending support.
-Apart from seasons through extension services. this, the existing extension mechanism of ATMA will be - useful for supporting farmers in adopting IPM.
+Table 95: Risks and Miligation Measures Constraint/Risks Mitigation Availability of prescribed / selective pesticides Making available selective bio-pesticides to farmers, as effective against pests but not against natural enemies per their requirements through linkage and collaboration. of pests.
+Determining the ETL for different crops taking Support participatory research programs with farmers and location specific characteristics, pest species and pest research organizations to work out ETL for various pests density. within different project districts Potential of bio-control agents to deal with different Use of only duly approved bio-control agents. insects / pests / diseases.
+Techniques of mass rearing of several bio-agents are Fostering collaboration / convergence with different still not well developed. institutions / universities for timely supply of bio-agents to farmers.
+Ensuring availability of technologies at village / farmer non-adoption of technology. end as per the demonstrations conducted in FFS or their exposure to such technologies.
+Project envisages to develop a cadre at the cluster level support to the farmers during different cropping who are trained in IPM for extending support.
+Apart from seasons through extension services. this, the existing extension mechanism of ATMA will be useful for supporting farmers in adopting IPM.